How we run checks

 Checkly runs your API & browser checks every x minutes, based on an interval you select.
 We have different minimum intervals for each check type:

-- API checks can be scheduled to run every 1 minute.
+- API checks can be scheduled to run every 10 seconds.

-- Browser checks can be scheduled to run every 10 minutes.
+- Browser checks can be scheduled to run every 1 minute.

-- Redundancy: We might have an issue in one location, but not the other.
+- Redundancy: we might have an issue in one location, but not the other.

 - If the check is an API check and has a setup script, the setup script is executed.

 - If the check is an API check and has a teardown script, the teardown script is executed.
 Teardown scripts are run before any assertions are validated.